Optoelectronic Module (NeuroCircuit)

 The operational concept of NeuroCircuit closely mimics the function of the “neuron system.”
 The system begins with the dendrite (Connector), which receives electrical signals and transmits them to the cell body and hillock (Tx, Transmitter), where the signals are converted into optical signals.
 These optical signals are transmitted through the axon and myelin (Waveguide) to the axon terminal (Rx, Receiver), completing the continuous and high-speed transmission of signals involved in sensory stimulus reception, information integration, and pulse conduction.

-Architecture of NeuroCircuit
+The architecture of NeuroCircuit

 Benefits of NeuroCircuit